 Rather than a greasy bag of potato chips, try grilling potatoes, sweet potatoes or veggies on the grill with some olive oil, cracked pepper and a pinch of sea salt – just as tasty as potato chips – scratch that, even yummier!
 Grilled potatoes and veggies not only have more flavor, but also more nutrients, and less fat and chemicals.

 Summer is full of fun and fresh flavors, bright colored culinary adventures, and light, luscious fare, there is no need to weigh yourself down with hearty winter foods.
-Lighter food and fewer calories equals a more toned, happier and healthier summer body.
+Lighter food and fewer calories equals a more toned, happier and healthier summer Healthy Body.